 - Microwave for 45 seconds.

 - Whisk the melted chocolate and coconut milk together until smooth.

-- Add in the remaining 1/4 cup coconut milk and whisk until smooth.
+- Add in the remaining ¼ cup coconut milk and whisk until smooth.
 Let set at room temperature for 30-45 minutes, or until cooled and thickened.
 Add peppermint essential oil.
 Add one drop at a time and taste test until desired level of peppermint is reached.

 - Frost the brownies with the ganache and cut into squares.
 Store covered at room temperature or in the refrigerator.